-A 200-person engineering division spread across multiple countries and sites was suffering with mediocre engagement for several years.
-The new Director has some ambitious productivity improvement goals and knows that higher engagement is critical to better performance.
+A 200-person engineering division spread across multiple countries and sites was suffering with mediocre engagement and performance for several years.
+The new head of the division had ambitious productivity improvement goals and knew that executive team collaboration was vital to higher engagement and better performance.

-Dr. Hurley helped the Division’s 25 engineering managers quickly understand and apply the behaviors that create high-trust, cohesive teams.
-Each team leader focused on identifying the behaviors on and between teams that were creating silos, decreasing productivity, and reducing engagement.
-Then, they worked together to create nudges that closed trust gaps and strengthened team relationships.
+Dr. Hurley worked with the division’s leadership team to identify the behaviors on and between teams that were creating silos, decreasing productivity, and reducing engagement.
+Then, they worked together to create specific actions that closed gaps and strengthened team relationships.

 - ORGANIZATION AND TEAM ASSESSMENT

 - Leader Coaching

 Six months later there was a 30-point improvement in engagement as measured by an independent third-party consultancy.
 That improvement quickly translated into higher productivity across the division.